Broadway (Manhattan): 2020s

 During 2020, the section from 31st to 25th Street was converted to a temporary pedestrian-only street called NoMad Piazza as part of the New York City Department of Transportation's Open Streets program.
 Following the success of the pedestrian-only street, the Flatiron/23rd Street Partnership BID closed the section between 25th and 27th Streets to vehicular traffic again during 2021 and 2022.

 City officials announced in March 2023 that the section of Broadway between 32nd and 21st Streets would be redesigned as part of a project called Broadway Vision.
 The section between 32nd and 25th Streets would receive a bidirectional bike lane and would be converted to a shared street.
 Cars would be banned permanently from 27th to 25th Street.
 That work was finished the same July.
-In March 2024, the DOT announced plans to convert the section between 17th and 21st Streets into a shared street.
+In March 2024, the DOT announced plans to convert the section between 17th and 21st Streets into a shared street; that December, the DOT announced that the section between 39th and 40th Streets would be closed to vehicles and that the block from 38th to 39th Streets would become a shared street.
+Officials announced plans in 2026 to reconstruct 21st to 27th Streets with permanent shared streets, pedestrian plazas, and bike lanes for $156 million.